 - It can be easily visualized as, starting with clear soup of veggies, next moving to veggie puree and then on to small pieces of cooked veggies

-- Finally, will come a stage when you will handover a slice of cleaned veggie to your little one.
+- Finally, will come to a stage when you will hand over a slice of cleaned veggie to your little one.
 So the concern is when the baby should be introduced to a new texture that is other than pureed form

-- Initially, baby may keep the food in mouth for sometime and then throw it out or may refuse to take lumpy food completely.
-This is quite normal as baby will take some time to switch from milk to liquid purees and then to lumpy and thicker purees.
-So do not worry, be patient and do not force your baby as this can result in complete refusal for food
+- Initially, the baby may keep the food in the mouth for some time and then throw it out or may refuse to take lumpy food completely.
+This is quite normal as the baby will take some time to switch from milk to liquid purees and then to lumpy and thicker purees.
+So do not worry, be patient and do not force your baby as this can result in complete refusal for food.

 Did you like the blog?
 Did you find it useful?
 Please share your thoughts with us in the comments section below